 “All wonder,” said Samuel Johnson, “is the effect of novelty on ignorance.”
 Yet we are so created that without something to wonder at we should find life scarcely worth living.
 That fact does not make ignorance bliss, or make it “folly to be wise.”
 For the wisest man never gets beyond the reach of novelty, nor can ever make it his boast that there is nothing he is ignorant of; on the contrary, the wiser he becomes the more clearly he sees how much there is of which he remains in ignorance.
 The more he knows, the more he will find to wonder at.
 My professional life has been a constant record of disillusion, and many things that seem wonderful to most men are the everyday commonplaces of my business.
 But I have never been without some seeming marvel to pique my curiosity and challenge my investigation.
 In this book I have set down some of the stories of strange folk and unusual performers that I have gathered in many years of such research.

-Finally, in AMagician among the Spirits (1924), Houdini focuses on revealing tricks phony spiritualists employ – for example, spirit photography, spirit slate writing, ectoplasm, and clairvoyance – all the results of his traveling throughout the nation, confronting various practitioners, even offering cash rewards if any could produce an effect he couldn’t imitate with techniques related to stage magic.
+Finally, in A Magician among the Spirits (1924), Houdini focuses on revealing tricks phony spiritualists employ – for example, spirit photography, spirit slate writing, ectoplasm, and clairvoyance – all the results of his traveling throughout the nation, confronting various practitioners, offering cash rewards if any could produce an effect he couldn’t imitate with techniques related to stage magic.
 At the end of his introduction to this book he claims, “Up to the present time everything that I have investigated has been the result of deluded brains.”

-When I picked up David Jaher’s The Witch of Lime Street, I’d expected to receive a light reading about Houdini’s encounter with Mina Crandon, or “Margery,” a famous Boston-based medium who conversed with her brother Walter Stinson who died in a railroad accident.
+When I picked up David Jaher’s The Witch of Lime Street, I’d expected light reading about Houdini’s encounter with Mina Crandon, or “Margery,” a famous Boston-based medium who conversed with her brother Walter Stinson who died in a railroad accident.
 Mrs. Crandon had quite a few followers and supporters, among them Sir Arthur Conan Doyle and a sizable number of psychologists and scientists from nearby Harvard University.
 Jaher, however, delivers much more to readers than a quick peek at a singular moment in Houdini’s life.